Biosecurity

 The role of Civil Defence

-The Ministry of Civil Defence and Emergency Management provides advice and leads and co-ordinates the civil defence emergency management aspects of the response at national level, and supports response at the regional and local levels.
+The National Emergency Management Agency (NEMA) provides advice and leads and co-ordinates the civil defence emergency management aspects of the response at national level and supports response at the regional and local levels.

 Locally, depending on the situation, our teams may co-ordinate the local welfare components of the response.
 We'll also use our connection with our community to share information and provide advice and support for recovery.